-3.2 THE ATMOSPHERIC BOUNDARY LAYER
+3.2 THE ATMOSPHERIC BCUNDARY LAYER

-In early wind tunnel studies of flow around buildings (Strom et al., 1957), complex terrain (Strom and Halitsky, 1953), and urban areas (Kalinske et al., 1945), care was taken to insure that the approach flow was uniform and of low turbulence across the wind tunnel test section.
-Jensen (1958) was the first to suggest that the simulation of the atmospheric boundary layer was important; he was also the first to produce a simulated atmospheric boundary layer approach flow by matching the ratio of roughness length to building height between model and prototype.
-Strong variations in surface pressure coefficient were observed along with variations in cavity size and shape downwind from a building with different depths of boundary layers in wind tunnels by Jensen and Franck (1963) and Halitsky (1968).
-Tan-atichat and Nagib (1974) and Castro and Robins (1975) have shown that the nature, strength, and locations of vortices in the flow pattern around buildings differs markedly with and without a thick boundary layer approach flow.
-Wind shear and the presence of the ground produce a downward flow on the front face of a building, a reverse flow and an increase in speed upwind, and high winds near the sides as sketched in Figure 11 (Hunt, 1975).
+In the early wind tunnel studies of flow around buildings (Strom et al., 1957), complex terrain (Strom and Halitsky, 1953), and urban areas (Kalinske et al., 1945), care was taken to insure that the flow approaching the models was uniform and of low turbulence across the wind tunnel test section.
+Jensen (1958) was the first to suggest that the simulation of the atmospheric boundary layer was important; he was also the first to produce a simulated atmospheric boundary layer approach flow by matching the ratio of the roughness length to the building height between model and prototype.
+Strong variations in the surface pressure coefficient were observed along with variations in the cavity size and shape downwind from a building with different depths of boundary layers in wird tunnels by Jersen and Frank (1965) and Halitsky (1968).
+Tan-atichat and Nagib (1974) and Castro and Pobins (1975) have shown that the nature, strength, and locations of vortices in the flow pattern around buildings differs markedly with and without a thick boundary layer approach flow.
+The wind shear and the presence of the ground produce a downward flow on the front face of a building, a reverse flow and an increase in speed upwind of the building, and high winds near the sides as sketched in Figure 11 (Furt, 1975).
 It is now generally agreed that a thick boundary layer is essential if similar concentration fields are to be observed downwind of a model.

-Figure 11.
-Effects of wind shear on the flow round a building.
-(Reprinted with permission from Models and Systems in Architecture and Building, Construction Press, Ltd., Hunt, 1975.)
+Figure]].
+Effects of wind shear on the flow round a building (from Hunt, 1975).

 Further, not just any thick boundary layer will do.
 It must simulate the atmospheric boundary layer structure, including as a minimum, the mean velocity profile and the intensity and spectral distribution of the turbulence.
 That the simulation of the spectrum is essential is evidenced in a report by Dean (1977).
 He attempted to duplicate the results of Snyder and Lawson (1976) at the somewhat smaller scale of 1:500 (compared with 1:300).
 The boundary layer depth was scaled properly and the mean velocity and turbulence profiles were reasonable facsimilies of those of Snyder and Lawson (S&L).
 However, when measuring concentration profiles in the boundary layer downwind from an isolated stack, he found a vertical plume width over 3 times that of S&L and a maximum concentration 1/9th as large, which was characteristic of Pasquill diffusion category A, highly unstable.
-A removal of the vortex generators, leaving the roughness strips intact, did not change the velocity or turbulence intensity profiles appreciably, but produced a marked change in the energy spectra, which in turn brought the plume width and maximum concentration to within a few percent of those of S&L, more nearly characteristic of category D, neutral stability.
+A removal of the vortex generators, leaving the roughness strips intact, did not change the velocity or turbulence intensity profiles appreciably, but produced a marked change in the energy spectra, which in turn brought the plume width and maximum concentration to within a few percent of those of S&L, more nearly characteristic of category D, reutral stability.